Climate Change in Australia

 Model evaluation determines how well climate models represent historical climate and forms an integral part of the confidence building exercise for climate change projections (Technical Report Section 6.4).
 Climate scientists assume (appropriately) that the better models perform over the historical period the more confidence can be assigned to their projected changes.

 Broad-scale temperature, rainfall and surface wind climatologies are well captured by global climate models on seasonal and annual time scales.
-A few models were identified as being somewhat deficient across several assessments (Table 5.6.1 in Technical Report Chapter 5) and are therefore highlighted as such in the Climate Futures Tool and in Box 9.1 in the Technical Report .
+Some CMIP5 models were identified as being somewhat deficient across several assessments (Table 5.6.1 in Technical Report Chapter 5) and are therefore highlighted as such in the Climate Futures Tool.
+Similarly, a set of CMIP6 models are deficient across a range of assessments (Grose et al 2023).

 Selecting a subset of better performing models did not provide more clarity on the direction of the expected rainfall changes.
 Using the full range of available models, rather than a performance-based selection or weighting, is the chosen method for regional applications (Technical Report Chapter 6 and Box 6.2.1).
 Model evaluation results, however, may influence the choice of individual models in some applications.